minghsu/usim_modifier_v3/README.md

 - msisdn: Query or modify the value of MSISDN
 - send: Send the 'APDU' to USIM directly

+You can type 'plugin' command to get all plugin info, the 'Update' column mean is able to modify in current session or not.

 ![plugin](https://github.com/minghsu/usim_modifier_v3/blob/master/docs/images/plugin.png)

 # Configure XML file